 “So are Zoe C, Elle and Zelda, how’s business?”

 “Crazy good, I am amazed at the financial bullshit these guys will buy.
-We come in, toss around numbers with technical terms, standard deviation, diversification, competitive activity mostly made up, how are they going to know we invent competitors?
+We come in, toss around numbers with technical terms, standard deviation, diversification, competitive activity, made up economic forecasts, how are they going to know we invent competitors?
 Then they pay us a shitload of fees to manufacture preferred stocks, investigate mergers, shuffle stock options, it’s like taking candy from the village idiot, he fucking hands it to you.”

 “Been my experience, I had your types lined up at my door with one stupid idea after another, most of which would eventually lead to bankruptcy.”